Campaign of the Month: October 2017

 If it’s sensitive subject you don’t want to share with the group as a whole, or don’t want to bring up where the GM can see it, bring it up in a private chat with someone, especially one or more of the veteran players (Sam is a particularly good choice, if available).
 Again, there’s a great deal of experience vested in some of the players, both in general, in the hobby, in the game, and with the GM.
 Please, take advantage of it.

-GM’s Commentary: Also, while I’m always happy to answer player questions and provide feedback on ideas (when asked), I’ll only provide ideas/tactical advice of my own if players spend Story Points on its Ask for Hint benefit, OR after the scene is over and my advice is no longer directly applicable.
+GM’s Commentary: You can also ask the GM for advice on what to do!
+However, this costs XP.
+I’m also happy to answer player questions and provide advice on a scene after it’s over and my advice is no longer directly applicable.
 (E.g., “Here are some things you could’ve done back during Scene X that would’ve helped…”) Fellow players are under no such restriction, and are free to toss out brilliant ideas whenever you ask for them.

 Talk to the GM.
 No, seriously, talk.
 Do so on a regular basis.
 Maintain a running dialogue with him.
 Talk about your goals, your thoughts, your concerns.
 Bounce concepts off him.
 Bounce ideas off him.
 Run plans past him.
 Ask questions about the world and ask for amplifying information.
 The information put forward in the IC room is the baseline of information you should have.
 If you need more, ask.
 If you have questions about a mechanic, ask.
 If you don’t agree with a ruling, talk about it.
 Don’t argue, and if he makes a ruling accept it, but don’t be afraid of bringing things up to him if they don’t look right.
 You’re running a single PC, he’s running a game for a half dozen players.
 It’s entirely possible that you’ll catch something that he missed.